Georgios Katrougalos: Political career

 When SYRIZA won the elections of January 2015, Katrougalos was appointed Alternate Minister of Interior and Administrative Reform.
 From 23 September 2015 to 5 November 2016 and from 18 July 2015 to 28 August 2015 he served as Minister for Labour and Social Solidarity.
 He has designed the pensions reform, which has unified the highly fragmented system of Greek Social Security.

 From 5 November 2016 to 15 February 2019 he served as an Alternate Minister of Foreign Affairs and from 15 February 2019 to 8 July 2019 he served as the Minister of Foreign Affairs.
 He has supported the ratification of Prespa Agreement at the Hellenic Parliament.

 He has been elected for the first time member of the Hellenic Parliament at the elections of September 2015 and reelected at the elections of July 2019.
+In the May 2023 election, he withdrew from the election battle three days before the election due to a statement he made regarding the 2016 insurance reform.
 He is, since 2019, Vice Chair of the Group of the United European Left at the Parliamentary Assembly of the Council of Europe (PACE) and since 2021 President of the Sub-committee on the Middle East and the Arab World of PACE.
 In March 2022 he has been unanimously elected President of the Group.